 On the other hand, the laws in our perasha, dealing with the most extreme and fringe apects of civil law, address the claims for justice made by those of an “activist” nature, whose demonstrations and rallies aim at extending the rule of tzedek and mishpat not only to the empowered, but to all elements of the new society.
 Perhaps, as the Sefat Emet suggests, there is an element of progression here- the first step is self purification, self improvement, corresponding to the law of Marah.
 Then, once one has achieved some level of self understanding, one can strive for Sinai, the relation with the spiritual, with the divine, the relationship with Gd.
 As a result of that relation, comes the highest form of relationship, the interpersonal.

 Peace between peoples- how different the world would be if the interpersonal was viewed as the greatest of all spiritual endeavors.
-In this vein, I would like to end with a legal ruling of an important Talmudic legal scholar, found in the first chapter of Pe’ah:
+In this vein, I would like to end with a legal ruling of an important Talmudic legal scholar, the Rosh (Rabbeinu Asher, 14th century) found in his commentary on Pe’ah:

 For Gd is more pleased by the observance of those mitzvoth (commandments) which improve the lot of humanity than by the observance of those mitzvoth which solely involve the individual and Gd…